 Length: 4 miles

-Trailhead: Coldwater Cove Campground (or if road is closed from the winter, park at the junction of forest road NF-770)
+Trailhead: Coldwater Cove Campground (or if the road is closed from the winter, park at the junction of forest road NF-770)

 The name is fitting.
 This short hike trails the perimeter of the clearest lake you’ll ever see, reflecting the mossy, green floor below.
-Hike this at sunrise or sunset for incredible colors reflecting of the lake.
+Hike this at sunrise or sunset for incredible colors reflecting off the lake.